StevenLambion/SwiftDux/README.md

 [![Github workflow][github-workflow-image]](https://github.com/StevenLambion/SwiftDux/actions)
 [![codecov][codecov-image]](https://codecov.io/gh/StevenLambion/SwiftDux)

-SwiftDux is a redux and elm inspired state management solution built on top of Combine and SwiftUI.
-It allows you to build an application around predictable state using reactive, unidirectional data flows.
+SwiftDux is a state container inspired by Redux and built on top of Combine and SwiftUI.
+It helps you write applications with predictable, consistent, and highly testable business logic using a single source of truth.

-## Features

-- __Redux__ inspired state management
-- __SwiftUI__ Integration
-- __Middleware__ support
-- __Combine__ powered __Action Plans__ to perform asynchronous workflows

-## Built-in Middleware

-- `PersistStateMiddleware` Persists and restores the application state between sessions.
-- `PrintActionMiddleware` prints out each dispatched action for debugging purposes.

 # Installation